 The disclosure scheme requires political parties, associated entities, significant third parties, Members of the House of Representatives, Senators, third parties, candidates, Senate groups and donors to lodge financial disclosure returns with the Australian Electoral Commission (AEC).
-The disclosure returns are published on the Transparency Register.
+Disclosure return information (other than an address) is published on the Transparency Register.